NickKlementiev/biometry-opencv/README.md

 ## Installing dependencies

-Run `pip install -r requirements.txt`, might take a while depending on your internet connection
+Run `pip install -r requirements.txt`, might take a while depending on your internet connection.

 ## Running the project